Joan Neville1

 Joan Neville was the daughter of Ralph de Neville, 1st Earl of Westmorland and Lady Joan de Beaufort.1

-Joan Neville was a nun at The Minories, London, England.1
+She was a nun at The Minories, London, EnglandG.1

 Citations